pmo48/readme-generator/README.md

 ## Description

-This project is intended to showcase the ability of my README generator using node.js.
-This readme file is an output of using the readme generator via the CLI to product all elements of this document.
+The description is I'm doing this demo because I think it will help illustrate the great functionality of the project

 ## Installation

-This project is simply uploaded to github per usual and can be accessed by either forking the repo or downloading this readme file
+This project is installed using node.js and invoked via the CLI

 ## Usage

-This is project README example is best use as a demonstration of generating a readme file
+Simply type "node index" in the project folder via the CLI and answer the questions appropriately

 ## License